im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch feature'](/.images/shell/1-step-shell-9.svg)

-Let's see what `git branch` looks like with our new branch:
+Let's see what `git branch` has to say about our new branch:

 <!--
 ```shellSession